 Raymond F. Wagner, Q.C. is the founder and principal of Wagners.
-He has dedicated the majority of his 40 years of legal practice to representing injured plaintiffs.
+He has dedicated the majority of his 41 years of legal practice to representing injured plaintiffs.
 His practice has a primary focus on class actions, medical negligence with a special focus in birth trauma, and personal injury litigation.
-He obtained his law degree from Dalhousie Law School and was called to the Bar of Nova Scotia in 1980.
+He obtained his law degree from Dalhousie Law School in 1977 and was called to the Bar of Nova Scotia in 1980.

 Mr. Wagner is a compassionate advocate, known for his candor, civility and practical advice.
 He places value on timely and equitable resolutions and has achieved significant settlements for his clients.
 Mr. Wagner is known for litigating complex, technical and novel issues within his medical negligence and class action practice areas, and he has consistently strived to advance the law on behalf of injured plaintiffs who otherwise would have limited access to justice.
 He is an experienced trial lawyer repeatedly recognized by the peer review publications Lexpert and Best Lawyers.
 He is a recipient of the H. Bruce T. Hillyer Award and the Lorne Clarke QC Access to Justice Award.

 Mr. Wagner has appeared before all levels of court including in Atlantic Canada.
 As well, he has appeared in courts in Ontario, Quebec, Saskatchewan, and at the Federal Court and Supreme Court of Canada.